-Strength & Conditioning (S&C) is an important piece of the puzzle when it comes to training for a marathon but is often neglected.
-The first 8 weeks include S&C and it's worth making the effort to get these sessions in.
-A marathon, particularly the latter stages, is very much about strength rather than aerobic capacity, so building a strong foundation in the first half of the training plan will pay dividends in the second half of the plan, and in the race itself.
+Strength & Conditioning (S&C) is an important piece of the puzzle when it comes to training for an ultramarathon but is often neglected.
+An ultramarathon, particularly the latter stages, is very much about strength rather than aerobic capacity, so building a strong foundation is really important.